kundiman retreat

 LOGISTICS

 It is expected that Fellows and faculty are in residence at Fordham University for the duration of the Retreat.
-We will ask that you not invite in outside visitors, or make plans to meet with visitors during the retreat.
+We will ask that you not invite in outside visitors, or make plans to meet with visitors during the Retreat.
 If you would like to explore New York City separate from the Retreat, please make plans to arrive in New York a few days before or after the Retreat to make arrangements for this.
 If you know that you will not be able to be in residence for the entirety of the Retreat, it is recommended that you select another year to attend.

 Everyone in attendance will be required to be vaccinated and boosted to attend the Retreat, and to take a COVID test before arrival.
 Masks are required to be worn at all mandatory indoor events except when drinking or eating.
 Further guidance on COVID protocol will be provided to admitted Fellows at a later date.